 Also popular with intrepid adventurers, Morning Glory is a hugely rewarding kayaking experience.
 Paddle the length of Milford Sound to the Tasman Sea (weather permitting) before returning to Milford Sound by water taxi.
 This is a premium and unforgettable sea kayaking adventure, leaving in the early morning.

 Ability level: Suitable for experienced kayakers, adults only

 You can add activities to your accommodation booking.
 Click the Book Now button below to book your accommodation and add on your preferred kayaking adventure.

 Looking for an accommodation and activity package?
-See our Experiences for all inclusive deals.
+See our Packages for all inclusive deals.

 Do I need to know how to paddle?